rust-lang/book/src/ch17-01-futures-and-syntax.md

 In Listing 17-5, we begin by calling `page_title` with both of the user-supplied URLs.
 We save the futures produced by calling `page_title` as `title_fut_1` and `title_fut_2`.
 Remember, these don’t do anything yet, because futures are lazy, and we have not yet awaited them.
-Then we pass the futures  `trpl::race`, which returns a value to indicate which of the futures passed to it finishes first.
+Then we pass the futures to `trpl::race`, which returns a value to indicate which of the futures passed to it finishes first.

+> Note: Under the hood, `race` is built on a more general function, `select`,
+> which you will encounter more often in real-world Rust code.
+A `select`
+> function can do a lot of things that `trpl::race` function cannot, but it also
+> has some additional complexity that we can skip over for now.

 Either future can legitimately “win,” so it does not make sense to return a `Result`.
 Instead, `race` returns a type we have not seen before,